 HEP / High School Equivalency Program

-The High School Equivalency Program @ Northern is an educational equity program designed to help migrant and seasonal farm workers and their immediate families obtain a High School Equivalency Credential, get a better job, go to college or vocational school, or qualify for the military.
+The High School Equivalency Program @ Northern is an educational equity program designed to help migrant and seasonal farm workers obtain a High School Equivalency Credential, and transitional services for college, trade school, employment and the military.

 NNMC HEP is a federally funded program through a competitive grant process by the U.S. Department of Education, Office of Migrant Education.